 Unlike manic episodes, during a hypomanic state, there are no symptoms of psychosis or grandiosity.

-Also known as cyclothymic disorder, is seen as a sub-threshold (milder) form of bipolar disorder.
+This is seen as a sub-threshold (milder) form of bipolar disorder.
 There are numerous mood disturbances, with bouts of hypomanic symptoms which alternate with periods of moderate or mild depression.

-At baseline level, a patient with cyclothymia may feel stable, but will go through noticeable fluctuations involving emotional highs during hypomanic episode, with mania-like symptoms (but less severe), and emotional troughs with depressive symptoms, but not severe enough to meet the criteria for major depressive episodes.
+At baseline level, a patient with cyclothymia may feel stable, but will go through noticeable fluctuations involving emotional highs during hypomanic episodes, with mania-like symptoms (but less severe), and emotional troughs with depressive symptoms, but not severe enough to meet the criteria for major depressive episodes.